gdkrmr/mcp-git-course/README.md

 ## How it works

-This repository contains an MCP server that instructs your LLM client teach you `git`.
+- This repository contains an MCP server that instructs your LLM client teach you `git`.
 It contains course materials and instructions.

-It also keeps track of your progress, so you can continue where you left off.
+- It also keeps track of your progress, so you can continue where you left off.

-To use, add the mcp server to your local LLM client and say `start git course` to begin the course.
+- To use, add the MCP server to your local LLM client and say `start git course` to begin the course.
 You can restart the course at any time by saying `restart git course`.

 ## How to use

+- Set up your local LLM client

+- Install and add `mcp-git-course` as an MCP server to your client

 ### Requirements